 which is why we constantly try to come up with new (and often indirect) ways to study their function.

-Recent progress in structure determination of both P2X receptors and ASICs (Baconguis et al., Cell, 2014; Kasuya et al., Nature Comm, 2017; Hattori & Gouaux, Nature, 2012) provides an excellent framework to shed new light on these fascinating macromolecules.
+Recent progress in structure determination of both P2X receptors and ASICs (Baconguis et al., Cell, 2014; McCarthy et al., Cell, 2019) provides an excellent framework to shed new light on these fascinating macromolecules.
 In particular, our lab employs a combination of electrophysiology, chemical biology, protein engineering and fluorescence spectroscopy to address crucial questions regarding the molecular function and pharmacology of these proteins:

-- ElectrophysiologyWhen ions flow across a membrane they generate an electrical current.
-These currents, although minute, can be measured with exceptional precision down to the level of ions flowing through a single ion channel.
-In our lab we employ a variety of different electrophysiological recording techniques to measure these currents.
-This includes two-electrode voltage-clamp and patch-clamp methodologies, including single molecule measurements (Lynagh et al., eLife, 2017).
+- ElectrophysiologyWhen ions flow across a membrane they generate electrical currents.
+Although minute, they can be measured with exceptional precision, down to the level of ions flowing through a single ion channel.
+In our lab we employ a variety of different electrophysiological recording techniques, e.g. two-electrode voltage-clamp and patch-clamp methodologies, including single molecule measurements (Lynagh et al., eLife, 2017).

-FluorometryPatch-clamp fluorometry (PCF) and its cousin voltage-clamp fluorometry allow labeling an ion channel with an organic dye.
-When the protein changes its conformation or binds to a ligand, the dye reports a change in environment by changing its brightness.
+FluorometryPatch-clamp fluorometry (PCF) and its cousin voltage-clamp fluorometry (VCF) allow labeling an ion channel with an organic dye.
+When the protein changes its conformation, the dye reports a change in environment by changing its brightness.
 We have recently increased the sensitivity of this approach, allowing to track protein conformational changes independent of ionic currents with much greater temporal resolution (Wulf & Pless, Cell Reports, 2018).